-- Following leader remarks, the Senate will be in morning business for one hour, with Democrats controlling the first 30 minutes and Republicans controlling the second 30 minutes.
+- Following leader remarks, the Senate will be in morning business for one hour, with Republicans controlling the first half and Democrats controlling the second half.

 - Spoke on trade.

 - "One estimate shows that trade agreements with Europe and the pacific could support as many as 1.4 million additional jobs in our country, including over 18,000 in Kentucky alone.
 But in order to get there, we'll first need to lay down some clear and fair rules of the road for our trade negotiators.
 That's what the bipartisan Congressional Trade Priorities and Accountability Act would do.
 Number one, it would make Congress' priorities clear, issuing specific objectives for the administration's trade negotiators.
 Second, it would mandate transparency, forcing the administration to consult regularly with Congress and stakeholders.
 And it would reaffirm the supremacy of this body, requiring our explicit approval before trade agreements are enacted.
 The bipartisan Congressional Trade Priorities and Accountability Act is good bipartisan legislation that was endorsed overwhelmingly in the Finance Committee 20-6.
 It's good for the middle class, good for manufacturing, and oh yes, it's good for farming."